Kate Hudson: 2010–2020: Career fluctuations

-Hudson starred with Casey Affleck and Jessica Alba, as the wife of a West Texas serial killer, in the film adaptation The Killer Inside Me, which premiered at the 2010 Sundance Film Festival.
+Hudson starred with Casey Affleck and Jessica Alba, as the wife of a West Texas serial killer, in the film adaptation of The Killer Inside Me, which premiered at the 2010 Sundance Film Festival.
 In 2011, Hudson played a quickwitted, carefree ad executive in the romantic comedy film A Little Bit of Heaven, and a party girl in another romantic comedy, Something Borrowed, based on Emily Giffin's novel of the same name.
 In is review for the latter, Detroit News remarked: "Kate Hudson looks exhausted, as if she is as tired of wading through another one of her feckless duds as we are of watching them".
 While A Little Bit of Heaven found a limited release in theaters, Something Borrowed was a moderate commercial success.

 In 2012, Hudson was cast on the Fox teen comedy series Glee, in the recurring role of Cassandra July, a dance teacher at the fictitious New York Academy of the Dramatic Arts.

 In 2013, Hudson appeared in the political thriller The Reluctant Fundamentalist, as a photographer and the girlfriend of a professor at the University of Lahore.
 In 2014, she starred in the comedy Wish I Was Here, as the wife of a struggling actor, and the thriller Good People, as one half of a couple who fall into severe debt while renovating their family's home.
 The aforementioned films received a limited release and mixed reviews from critics.

 In Rock the Kasbah (2015), Hudson played a top-hatted hooker with a heart of gold who befriends a has-been actor manager (Bill Murray) in Afghanistan.
 Despite a US$15-million budget, the film made just US$3 million at the North American box office.

 Hudson voiced a crazy ribbon-dancing panda in the DreamWorks Animation film Kung Fu Panda 3 (2016), which grossed US$521.1 million globally, and became her most widely seen film.
 She starred as a woman married to an Indian man and the sister of a lesbian woman, both of whom had not told their conservative parents, in the romantic comedy Mother's Day (2016), directed by Garry Marshall and opposite Julia Roberts, Timothy Olyphant, and Jason Sudeikis.
 The film was panned by critics and a moderate commercial success.
 She next played the wife of a chief electronics technician (Mark Wahlberg) in the drama Deepwater Horizon, based on the Deepwater Horizon explosion.
 While critical response was positive, the film was only slightly profitable, making US$121.8 million on a budget of around US$110 million.

 In the 2017 film Marshall, Hudson portrayed an employer accusing her black chauffeur of rape.
-It received positive reviews from critics but found a limited audience in theaters.
+It received positive reviews from critics, but found a limited audience in theaters.